Qweary/Apparition-Delivery-System/docs/HELP.md

-# ADS-Dropper Help System (need to add zero-width and use of ADS-OneLiner.ps1)
+# ADS-Dropper Help System (need to add zero-width and use of ADS-OneLiner.ps1 (or denote filenames for scope))

 ## ADS-Dropper v2.1 – C2-Agnostic NTFS Persistence Framework